 The global digital diabetes management market is segmented by product, app, and type.

 Based on product, the market is divided into smart glucose meters, continuous blood glucose monitoring systems, smart insulin pens, and smart insulin pumps.

 Continuous blood glucose monitoring systems retained the most significant market share due to their connectivity with smart devices that function as display devices.
 In addition, they can be configured to send patients personalized notifications when specified glucose thresholds are met.
-The sector of smart insulin pens is anticipated to grow at a CAGR of 24.45% during the forecast period.
+The sector of smart insulin pens is anticipated to grow at a higher CAGR during the forecast period.
 The segment's high growth rate is mainly attributable to the increasing number of product launches in digital healthcare and the introduction of artificial intelligence.
 Many market participants are concentrating on creating intelligent insulin pens to remain competitive.
 For instance, Companion Medical's recently introduced InPen system is the first FDA-approved solution compatible with smartphone applications.

 Based on the app, the market is divided into digital diabetes management apps and weight and diet management apps.

 Digital diabetes management apps held the most significant market share, and the segment's rise is attributable primarily to patients' growing desire for these applications.
 These applications provide continuous monitoring of blood glucose levels and are commonly utilized by the elderly.
 Weight and diet management apps maintain a significant market share due to rising awareness of chronic diseases such as diabetes and their associated problems.
 These applications utilize modern digital data analytics to enable healthcare providers to give patients the optimal treatment.
 Improved health outcomes, reduced error rates, and decreased healthcare expenditures drive this market category.

 Based on type, the market is divided into wearable devices and handheld devices.